Humlebæk: Trains and buses

 Humlebæk has train connections to Copenhagen and Helsingør by Humlebæk Station at The Coast Line.
 Trains depart every 20 minutes in each direction.
 In rush hours trains are more frequent.
 The trains are part of the Øresundståg-system and the trains for Copenhagen continues to Copenhagen Airport and to Sweden.

 Bus no. 388 in a north–south route between Helsingør and Lyngby station has several stops in Humlebæk at road no. 152 (Strandvejen).
 Bus no. 353 runs north–south further inland between Helsingør and Kokkedal station.
 It passes the western part of Humlebæk on Hørsholmvej.
 Bus no. 370 in an east–west route connects Humlebæk with Fredensborg.

 Harbours

 At the coast to Øresund, Humlebæk has two harbours, Humlebæk Harbour and Sletten Harbour.
 The harbours are primarily marinas but a few minor fishing boats are based in the harbours.
 Sletten Harbour has previously had ferry connections to Helsingborg in Sweden and to the island Ven in the middle of Øresund.

 Culture and education

 In 1938 a cinema Humle Bio opened in Humlebæk.
-The cinema is still active.
+The cinema is still active and was renovated in 2023 with new chairs.

 Humlebæk is home of Louisiana Museum of Modern Art.
 The museum opened in 1958 and has today approximately 600,000 yearly visitors.
 In 2018 Louisiana was number 7 on the list of most visited tourist attractions in Denmark.

 Humlebæk has three primary schools, Langebjergskolen, Humlebæk Skole, and Humlebæk Lille Skole.
 A fourth school Baunebjergskolen was merged with Humlebæk Skole in 2011 but still uses the old buildings.
 A folk high school, Krogerup Højskole, is today located at Krogerup.